Danny Rogers: St Patrick's Athletic

 Rogers returned home to Dublin to sign for League of Ireland Premier Division club St Patrick's Athletic on 14 August 2022, replacing the outbound Joseph Anang.
 He made his debut for the club on the same day, keeping a clean sheet in a 1–0 win over Sligo Rovers.
 Rogers made 10 appearances by the end of the season as his side came 4th and qualified for the UEFA Europa Conference League for the following season.
 On 13 December 2022, Rogers signed a new contract with the club for the 2023 season.
 On 24 February 2023, in the pre-match warmup ahead of a home fixture against Shelbourne, Rogers suffered a dislocated, compound fracture, which saw the bone came out of the skin also, an injury that would keep him out of action for a minimum of 3 months.
 On 12 November 2023, Rogers was part of the squad for the 2023 FAI Cup Final, as his side produced a 3–1 win over Bohemians in front of a record breaking FAI Cup Final crowd of 43,881 at the Aviva Stadium.
 On 24 November 2023, Rogers signed a new contract with the club.
 On 8 March 2024, Rogers made his first league appearance since October 2022, keeping a clean sheet in a 1–0 win at home to Dundalk as he replaced the club's Liverpool loanee goalkeeper Marcelo Pitaluga after his struggle for form in the early season fixtures.
-He lost his place as first choice goalkeeper in July 2024, when the club signed Joseph Anang from West Ham United.
+He lost his place as first choice goalkeeper in July 2024, when Joseph Anang returned to the club from West Ham United.
 On 8 October 2024, Rogers was part of the Pats side that defeated St Mochta's 2–1 in the final of the 2023–24 Leinster Senior Cup.
 On 24 October 2024, it was announced that Rogers had signed a contract extension to keep him at the club for a further 2 years, until the end of the 2026 season.
+In March 2026, Rogers underwent surgery on his knee to repair a cartilage issue, with the recovery period keeping him out of action until May.
+He made his return to action on 28 May 2026, keeping a clean sheet in a 1–0 win away to Dundalk in the Leinster Senior Cup Semi-final.
+On 12 June 2026, he made his first league appearance in 2 years, keeping a clean sheet in a 2–0 win at home to Drogheda United, with Rogers filling in for Joseph Anang due to his involvement in the Ghana squad at the 2026 FIFA World Cup.
+He kept 3 clean sheets in 4 appearances and was voted the club's Player of the Month for June 2026, before returning to the bench upon Anang's return from the World Cup.